Elaine Belloc: Return and final battle

 Elaine and Lucifer arrive just as Noema, the child of the Basanos is born.
 After stopping the child from harming Lucifer, they agree to work together.
 First, they go to Hell to convince the new leader of Hell, a mortal man named Christopher Rudd, to lead his army to defend the Silver City, under attack from the Lilim led by their mother, Lilith.
 Afterwards, Elaine accompanies Lucifer and Mazikeen to the Silver City.
-When Lucifer is wounded with a spear by Fenris, Elaine takes all of them to Lucifer's creation to recover, but return almost immediately at Lucifer's insistence.
+When Lucifer is wounded with a spear by Fenris, Elaine takes all of them to Lucifer's creation to recover but return almost immediately at Lucifer's insistence.
 When they return, the armies of Hell have defeated the Lilim, killed Lilith and captured the Silver City.
 Fenris is still on the loose.
-Lucifer convinces Elaine to sit on the Primum Mobile and attempt to restore creation.
-She is interrupted by Fenris's attack.
-She is then transported outside of creation to Yahweh, who then sets Lilith and her against each other to argue the merits of preserving or destroying all creation.
+Lucifer convinces Elaine to sit on the Primum Mobile and attempt to restore creation, only for her to be interrupted by Fenris's attack.

+She is then transported outside of creation to Yahweh, who prompts her and a revived Lilith to argue the merits of preserving or destroying all creation.
 Lilith advocates destruction, seeing creation as nothing but a prison.
 Elaine refuses to answer, claiming it is impossible for her to answer for uncountable other souls.
 In the end, it is Lucifer who provides an alternative solution: do nothing.
-Yahweh must let go, cut the cord, and turn over responsibility.
-He returns Lilith to death and then passes Creation to Elaine, saying it is her responsibility now.
+Yahweh recognizes that his time has passed and someone else must take his place as supreme being.
+He returns Lilith to death and anoints Elaine with his powers.
 With the help of her friends, Elaine uses the gates to pull both Lucifer's and Yahweh's creations into her own.
-This new combined universe, where Elaine's name forms the basis, is now safe, and Elaine has taken Yahweh's place as the God of Creation.
+This new combined universe, where Elaine's name forms the basis, supplants the old and brings about instant peace and order.

-Shortly after this, in Evensong, Elaine decides to merge with the universe rather than attempt to rule from the top down.
+Shortly after this, in Evensong, Elaine concludes that ruling from the top down as her uncle and grandfather did will only repeat the mistakes that nearly wiped out all of Creation.
+Instead, she chooses to destroy her physical body and merge her essence with the fabric of the universe.